 - I’ve had about all of this that I can take.
 When we said that the Pussy Grabber was playing to the rubes when he was saying that he would bring back manufacturing jobs and improve the inner-city slums that plague black America, we were right.
 There is no other word for it.
 These people are rubes.
 And, the Republicans are willing to lead them all to destruction to line their own pockets.

-I don’t know any other word to describe people who keep participating in the Great Paradox other than rube.
+I don’t know any other word to describe people who keep participating in the Great Paradox other than stooge.
 The information that disproves the entire platform of the GOP is so easily found and is so clear.
 The only way the GOP could continue was to convince its electorate that the facts were wrong and the sources of facts were untrustworthy.
 They’ve succeeded in spades.

-No one likes to be a rube.
+No one likes to be a stooge.
 Once you realize that you were scammed, people often react by justifying their actions and not challenging their assumptions.
 These conservative voters are willing if unaware participants in the con that is bringing them early death and misery.
 They have to.
 They have committed too much and come too far to admit their mistake.

 When you cannot change actions taken in the past that you are ashamed of, you have to change your beliefs in the present so that your past actions match your present belief.
-So, if you were voting the robber baron politicians who were raping your land and devastating your life, then you cannot change that.
-Your child has died of cancer, your home has been consumed by a sinkhole, your favorite bayou fishing spot no longer can be fished, and it is ALL YOUR FAULT!
-YOU VOTED FOR BOBBY JINDAL and he sold you up the river to be ruthlessly exploited by petrochemical companies.
+So, if you were voting for the robber baron politicians who were raping your land and devastating your life, then you cannot change that.
+Your child has died of cancer, your home has been consumed by a sinkhole, your favorite bayou fishing spot can no longer be fished, and it is ALL YOUR FAULT!
+YOU VOTED FOR BOBBY FUCKING JINDAL and he sold you up the river to be ruthlessly exploited by petrochemical companies.
 Since you can’t change anything in the past, you change your beliefs: pollution is necessary and unavoidable, petrochemical companies will bring jobs and improvement, liberals are promoting the environment and minorities at your expense, liberals want to take your hard earned money from all of your hard work and give it to undeserving lazy poor people, i.e. blacks.
 You have to believe this horse hockey, otherwise, you have to acknowledge your role in your own demise.

 Unfortunately, as easy as it is to condemn and laugh at these people, we need to help them in spite of themselves and try to make political allies of them.
 There is common cause that can be made here.
 We have to use their deep story to help shape our message so that it is more palatable to them.